-A stay at the City Suites, Ramos Tower in Cebu City, Philippines is a stay where locals live.
+A stay at the Residences in Ramos Tower in Cebu City, Philippines is a stay where locals live.
 Part hotel, part condominiums, this 33-story building offers an interesting blend of the amenities of a hotel with the opportunity to feel as if you’re living in Cebu as a resident.
 Residents, who live on the building’s floors designated as apartments, often hang out in the lobby sharing news.
 In the mix there are medical students, young professionals, grandparents watching their grandchildren, foreign workers, and expats who have found an inexpensive and friendly place to live.

 Each time my son and I breezed in back from our outings, the doorman and desk staff had a warm-hearted hello before we headed to one of the two elevators and our corner room with its amazing view.

-City Suites is one of the tallest buildings in the neighborhood.
+Ramos Tower is one of the tallest buildings in the neighborhood.
 Only Crown Regency with its Edge Coaster is taller.
 Our view from the 33rd floor, thanks to the large window and the sliding glass door that almost met at one corner, took in the mountains in one direction and the harbor in the other.
-As spectacular as the view was in the daytime, the night with the city lights below and the changing colors of the neon lights of the Crown Regency was pretty spectacular.
+As spectacular as the view was in the daytime, the night with the city lights below and the changing colors of the neon lights of the Crown Regency was spectacular.

 Our two twin bed room, with its free Wi-Fi, cable TV, coffee pot, coffee maker, toiletries like shampoo, toothbrushes and toothpaste was comfortable. clean and impressive enough that we extended our stay.
-Although we didn’t take advantage of the refrigerator and ample counter space with bar type stools that could have served as an eating area, the aesthetics of these room features caught my eye.
+Although we didn’t take advantage of the refrigerator and ample counter space with bar-type stools that could have served as an eating area, the aesthetics of these room features caught my eye.

 One evening we ate dinner at Dish because it seemed easier than going out.
-The meat lovers pizza, and the calamari I ordered as an appetizer, were quite tasty and reasonably priced.
+The meat lover’s pizza, and the calamari I ordered as an appetizer, were quite tasty and reasonably priced.
 The restaurant also serves beer.
-Be aware that restaurant is only open until 8:30 or 9 PM depending upon the customer volume.
+Be aware that the restaurant is only open until 8:30 or 9 PM depending upon the customer volume.